joelchelliah/banana-catcher/README.md

 [![Animated preview](http://orig01.deviantart.net/c972/f/2016/027/9/7/banana_catcher_by_cookiemagik-d9plg3l.gif)](http://cookiemagik.deviantart.com/art/Banana-catcher-587186625)

-Played around with some of the sprites I used in the game, and tried to recreate the feel of the gameplay through frame-by-frame animation :monkey:
+Played around with some of the sprites I used in the game, and tried to recreate the feel of the gameplay through some frame-by-frame animation. :monkey:

 ------